tuur29/mockup/README.md

 You can deactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

-Your application is optimised.
+Your application is optimized.
 Only /dist folder and node dependencies are included in the executable.

 ## Browser mode